-Prerequisite: PLTW Engineering Essentials and Introduction to Robotics
+Prerequisite: Seniors ONLY enrolled in the Pre-Engineering CTE Pathway; PLTW Engineering Essentials and Introduction to Robotics

 Wind Energy and Turbine design and build is used to teach engineering principles and familiarize students with careers in engineering and Wind energy.
 Collaboration and project-based learning are important elements of the program.
 Working in teams, students design and build wind turbines and associated wind generation equipment.
 Along the way, they gain a better understanding of everything from engineering notation to kinematics, and engineering and critical thinking skills.
 Students will participate in turbine construction competitions and be eligible for technical certifications through a partnership with WindWin RI.